You-Gao/Blog/_fun/2024-08-30-guilty-gear-strive.md

 ## Themes and Player Experience:

 **Social Interaction:** The reason I play Guilty Gear Strive is the social aspect.
 Going against another "real" player (until AI gets too advanced) makes me actually take the game seriously.
 It's serious insofar as we both sort of take on these characters' agencies and openly play.
-It’s not just about winning or losing; it’s about the encounter itself, the back-and-forth of skill, mind games, and adaptation.
+It's not just about winning or losing; it's about the encounter itself, the back-and-forth of skill, mind games, and adaptation.

 **Narrative:** Building on that point.
 For people that you go against online, especially after you hit Celestial floor, because you don't know specifically who the person you are against, there is this historical narrative of the other player.
 Over time, you create stories of triumph, defeat, and growth, as such because playstyles evolve even in the span of a match.